-And truth be told, it doesn’t have to break the bank.
+And truth be told, these activities don’t always have to break the bank.

-Here we highlight our 13 favorite affordable family activities in Vegas, all of which happen to be very kid friendly.
+In this article, we highlight 13 of our favorite affordable family activities in Vegas – all of which happen to be very kid friendly.
 In our experience, these Vegas family attractions are definitely worth your precious time and money.

 - Looking for free activities in Vegas?
 See our list of the top 10 FREE activities for families in Las Vegas